Yun Il-lok

-Yun Il-lok (born 7 March 1992) is a South Korean professional footballer who plays for Ulsan Hyundai in the South Korean K League 1.
+Yun Il-lok (born 7 March 1992) is a South Korean professional footballer who plays for Gyeongnam FC in the South Korean K League 2.
 He has played for a number of youth-level teams representing South Korea, and in 2013 graduated to his country's senior men's side, winning the EAFF E-1 Football Championship in 2017 and 2019 as well as gold medal at the 2014 Asian Games.

 Club career

 Yun entered professional football as a teenager, being selected by Gyeongnam FC as part of their squad for the 2011 season, having spent his youth career with Gyeongnam's U-18 side.
 His professional debut came almost immediately, in his club's second K-League match of the season against Ulsan, which ended in a 1–0 victory for Gyeongnam.
 Within a month, Yun scored his first K-League goal in Gyeongnam's 2–1 win over Incheon United.

 In January 2020, following the expiry of his contract at Yokohama, Yun moved to Europe where he joined the French club Montpellier on a free transfer.